openstack/openstacksdk/README.rst

 The first file found wins.

 The keys are all of the keys you'd expect from `OS_*` - except lower case and without the OS prefix.
-So, username is set with `username`.
+So, region name is set with `region_name`.

 Service specific settings, like the nova service type, are set with the default service type as a prefix.
 For instance, to set a special service_type